BoraOfficial/Storaj/README.md

 OK, now you have set up your server, now what?
 Well, open up the browser of your choice and navigate to ```http://127.0.0.1:5000```.
 There it is baby!!!
 You should be shown an authentication page, something like such:

 ![Authentication Page](https://raw.githubusercontent.com/BoraOfficial/Storaj/main/img/Screenshot-Github-Storaj-1.png)

+The rest is for you to discover.
+Good luck!

 ---

 Copyright © 2023 BoraOfficial.
 All rights reserved.